-Directions: The tea is specifically for breastfeeding women.
-Pour 250 ml of hot water over 1 teaspoon of the mixture, cover and let infuse for 10 minutes.
+Directions: Pour 250 ml of hot water over 1 teaspoon of the mixture, cover and let infuse for 10 minutes.

 If not otherwise prescribed don’t consume more than the recommended dose.
 Don’t use if you are allergic or sensitive against any of the ingredients.
 Keep out of the reach of children.
 Store in a cool and dry place.
 This tea is not supposed to treat, cure, prevent or diagnose any disease.
 For any persistent complaints or conditions that do not improve significantly within 3 days, please consult your physician.